NuroDev/nuro.dev/data/blog/hello_world.md

 My previous website iteration met a lot of the minimum requirements for basic accessibility, however it could have been a lot better.
 Since the launch of that site I have learn't a LOT about the importance of accibility when designing & building websites / applications.
 As such I wanted to do my very best when building this one to improve it & make it as accessible as possible.

-Here are just some of the notable accessibility features:
+Here are some of the notable accessibility features/improvements:

+#### Alt tags

+---

+Something small but very noticible is adding alt tags or `aria-label`'s where possible.
+This includes any & all images and buttons.
+This way screen readers are able to actually understand what the element is & read it back to the user.

 #### Focus Highlights